Clicky

 Never worry, this guide will help you through any tricky conversions.
 I've included all the measuring conversions you're likely to need for any kitchen adventures.

-Baking ingredients on the kitchen worktop
+Baking ingredients on a kitchen worktop including flour, sugar, butter, and measuring tools

-To keep the conversions to amounts that can be easily measured in the kitchen I've rounded them up:
+To keep the conversions to amounts that can be easily measured in the kitchen, I've rounded them up:

-Grams to the nearest gram
+• Grams to the nearest gram

-Millilitres to the nearest millilitre
+• Millilitres to the nearest millilitre

-Ounces to the nearest ¼ ounce
+• Ounces to the nearest ¼ ounce

-¼ teaspoon (for under 1 teaspoon)
+• Cups to the nearest ¼ teaspoon (for under 1 teaspoon)

-Teaspoon for under ¼ cup
+• Teaspoon for under ¼ cup

-Tablespoon for over ¼ cup
+• Tablespoon for over ¼ cup

 Metric vs Imperial Measurements